daniaokuye/classfy/README.md

 # which situation does it suitable
 this work is prepare for wetlands mapping updating.
-It's a very changeable object, so this work may be a good option when those idea which need pick sample carefully
+It's a very changeable object, so this work may be a good option when those idea which need pick sample carefully don't meet your demands.